Exploring Clare and Limerick from Bunratty Castle Gardens

 afterwards enjoying lunch in The Hunt Museum café or the Curragower Bar & Restaurant overlooking the Shannon River.
 In the evening live Irish music is on nightly in The Locke Bar and Dolan’s Bar & Warehouse.
 Both venues serve excellent food in a super atmosphere.

 There are some amazing spaces to view art and these include The Limerick City of Art in Pery Square, while here explore the small ten acre People’s Park and be delighted in this truly Victorian Park.
 The Hunt Museum is in a historic 18th Century building and ideal to peruse their variety of artifacts and paintings.

 King John’s Castle 1210, and Saint Mary’s Cathedral 1158, are amazing places to visit – the castle is one of the finest examples of a Norman Structure outside of France.
 Book tickets a few days ahead if you can in the summer months.

-Limerick City is ideal for doing the river walk but if walking in the countryside is more your style, we recommend the short drive to Murroe on the M7 and N24.
-Here you can explore woods of Glenstal Abbey, home of the Benedictine Monks since 1927: https://www.glenstal.com/abbey
+If the countryside is more your style, we recommend the short drive to Murroe on the M7 and N24.
+Here you can explore the grounds of Glenstal Abbey, home of the Benedictine Monks since 1927: https://www.glenstal.com/abbey

-Close to Glenstal and gorgeous to walk are the Clare Glens and Slieve Felim way.
+Other gorgeous walks nearby are the Clare Glens and Slieve Felim way.

 If you want to experience horse riding there is an equine community ready to get involved in.
 Close to Bunratty are Cratloe Stud (just 6km from Bunratty), Ballyshannon House & Horse Riding, Quin and Drumcliff Equestrian Centre in Ennis.